zayanx7/sql-challenge/README.md

 Open the ERD.png file to gain insights into the relationships between entities and their attributes.

 Utilize the schema.sql file to create the necessary tables and define the data structure.

 Import the provided data files.
+IMPORT IN THE FOLLOWING ORDER: departments, dept_emp, titles, employees, dept_manager, salaries

 Execute the analysis queries specified in the queries.sql file to complete the challenge successfully.